How to Balance a Checkbook: The Nitty Gritty Details

-In my previous post, I discussed several different options for balancing a checkbook, ranging from completely ignoring it to maintaining a forward-looking transaction record and balancing it every month.
+In my previous post, I discussed several different options to balance a checkbook, ranging from completely ignoring it to maintaining a forward-looking transaction record and balancing it every month.
 In this post, I’ll give the nitty gritty details of:

-- Balancing a checkbook for a single month.
+- How to balance a checkbook for a single month.

 - How to get started if you’ve had your account for a while and have never balanced your checkbook.